Frequently Asked Questions

 We’ll walk you through what to expect with orthodontic treatment from start to finish.
 We’ll scan your mouth to see what kind of treatment you need and help you choose the right option for you.
 When we’re finished discussing each treatment option, don’t forget to pick up a fresh-baked cookie on your way out!

 What makes the Smile Ranch different from other orthodontists?

 Unlike other orthodontists we base our cost on the amount of time spent on treatment, not the type of treatment.
 What this means for you is that the cost for traditional braces is comparable to the cost of Invisalign® aligners, if the treatment time is estimated to be about the same.

 Where are you located?

-We have five different locations throughout Utah, mostly located within Salt Lake County and Utah County, although you can also find us in Moab!
+We have four different locations throughout Utah, mostly located within Salt Lake County and Utah County.
 Dr. Alan Jensen primarily helps patients at our Salt Lake City and Lehi locations or joins our other orthodontist Dr. Douglas Anderson at our South Jordan and West Valley locations.